oozou/terraform-aws-lambda/README.md

   environment = "test"
   name        = "resource"

-  is_edge = false # Defautl is `fault`, If you want to publish to the edge don't forget to override aws's provider to virgina
+  is_edge = false # Default is "false."
+If you want to publish to the edge, don't forget to change AWS's provider to Virginia.

   # File to read from
   source_code_dir = "./src"